farialima/grpc-nginx-demo/README.md

-This is a very simple example of using a Python gRPC server proxied by Nginx
+This is a very simple example of setting up a Python gRPC server proxied by Nginx from scratch.

+It is heavily inspired by [this tutorial](https://www.nginx.com/blog/deploying-nginx-plus-as-an-api-gateway-part-3-publishing-grpc-services/); on top of it, it includes setting up things over HTTPS.
+In fact, HTTPS/SSL infact the default, you can modify the project to _not_ use SSL, see below.

+The HTTPS was set up at lmad (on stage.lmad.eu) but you can change it (grep for `stage.lmad.eu` in this project).
+The certificates have to be in a `../letsencrypt/etc` folder on the host (relative to this current file).

+# Running it by default

+This tutorial should contain everything you need. just run `docker compose up` and you should see the 3 containers go up, with the client-one outputting the result of its communication with the server.

 # Running without SSL